TaroMurai/Restaurant-and-bar-for-ROSCon2022/Restaurants.md

 ## Onikai (おにかい）
 - **URL**: http://onikai.isozumi.jp/
 - **Genre**: various Japanese cuisines
-- **3 highlights**: Greate taste fresh local vegetables, Cosy yet vibrant atomosphere, exteior and interio really have "Kyoto"-ness
+- **3 highlights**: Greate taste fresh local vegetables, Cosy yet vibrant atmosphere, exterior and interior really have "Kyoto"-ness
 - **Price range**: ¥¥ (25-35 USD pp incl. alcohol.
 There is a course of 10 dishes with ~25 USD)
 - **Distance from ROSCon venue**: 30 mins by train
 - **Book in advance?**: Yes, especially for a group of more than 2.
 - **Non-Japanese-speaker friendliness**: Sorry I'm not sure but at least the staff should be friendly and try their best to accommodate your requests.
 - **Address**: Japan, 〒604-8026 Kyoto, Nakagyo Ward, Komeyacho, 388, 2nd floor
-- **Comment**: I visited this for almost all occasions.
+- **Comment**: I visited this on almost all occasions.
 It's maybe tricky to find this restaurant for visitors from outside of Kyoto (even for Japanese) but definitely worth a try.
-It's located on a dodgy narrow street but once you enter the restraunt, there are many vegetables, friendly and energetic staff.
+It's located on a dodgy narrow street but once you enter the restaurant, there are many vegetables, friendly and energetic staff.
 They feature fresh local and seasonal vegetables.
-I'm not so interested in vegetables and one of guys who always want to have meat in a dinner but the vegetables here look quite mouth-watering.
+I'm not so interested in vegetables and one of the guys who always want to have meat for dinner but the vegetables here look quite mouth-watering.
 Actually also there are many menus with meat.

 ***